 After thirty minutes, rinse them to remove the salt.
 Taste one; it should be bland.
-If it's salty, soak your slices in water for five minutes to pull out more of the salt.
+If it’s salty, soak your slices in water for five minutes to remove more of the salt.

 After removing the slices from the water, add the seasoning mix and coat the cucumbers.
 After one hour, your Oi-muchim will be ready to eat.
 It is best eaten within a few days.
 Oi-muchim is a perfect banchan with Korean spicy grilled pork.

 This version was made using one Korean cucumber and the same recipe for the seasoning mix.
 Due to the size, the cucumbers were cut in half.
 This keeps the slices bite size.
 This side dish is perfect with oxtail soup.